telerik/kendo-ui-core/docs/controls/charts/series.md

 ---
-title: Data Series Charts
+title: Data Series
-page_title: Data Series Charts | Kendo UI Charts
+page_title: Data Series | Kendo UI Charts
 description: "Learn how to create Kendo UI Series Charts by using different data series."
 slug: seriestypeofcharts_widget
 position: 2
 ---

-# Data Series Charts
+# Data Series

 The [Kendo UI Charts](http://demos.telerik.com/kendo-ui/) plot one or more data series of a specified type.